 Experiments are key

-My experience has been that in many problems it can be difficult to figure out specifically how AI fits in a picture without trying.
+My experience has been that in many problems it can be difficult to figure out specifically how AI fits in a picture without practical experimentation.

-I worked in a project where we wanted to help prevent stealing using automated video surveillance.
-After building the AI models, we saw that some models did really well in certain lighting or scenery situations, but failed spectacularly in others.
-Some other approaches were instead able to always detect when stealing happened but at the cost of quite few false detections.
-What made most sense was to take this as input to product decision and find a balance depending on validated customer appetite.
+I worked in a project for a big oil company where we wanted to help prevent stealing using automated video surveillance.
+After collecting and annotating data and training a Computer Vision detection model, we saw that some models did really well in certain lighting or scenery situations, but failed spectacularly in others.
+I then tried other annotation approachesm, which made the model able to always detect when stealing happened but at the cost of quite few false detections.
+Ultimately, the outcome of these experiments became the start of informed product iterations, which would have not been possible without these early results.

 One interesting consideration in the age of LLMs and agents is that adoption is already happening, whether companies plan for it or not.
 And each function is using AI differently: a marketing team might use it to generate content, a finance team to spot anomalies, an engineering team to write code and tests.